actions/actions-runner-controller/README.md

 ### Stateful Runners

 > This feature requires controller version => [v0.20.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.20.0)

+> This feature only supports the `workflow_job` event for webhook driven scaling

 `actions-runner-controller` supports `RunnerSet` API that let you deploy stateful runners.
 A stateful runner is designed to be able to store some data persists across GitHub Actions workflow and job runs.
 You might find it useful, for example, to speed up your docker builds by persisting the docker layer cache.